awsdocs/amazon-redshift-management-guide/doc_source/rs-mgmt-cluster-version-notes.md

 Find notes about cluster versions for Amazon Redshift\.

+## Version 1\.0\.10013<a name="rs-mgmt-cluster-version-notes-10013"></a><a name="rs-mgmt-cluster-version-notes-10013"></a>

+Time period: September 18–October 9, 2019

+**Features and Improvements**
++ **Amazon Redshift:** Now supports AZ64 compression which delivers both optimized storage and high query performance\.
++ **Amazon Redshift:** Now incorporates the latest global time zone data\.
++ **Amazon Redshift:** The CREATE TABLE command now supports the new DEFAULT IDENTITY column type, which will implicitly generate unique values\.
++ **Amazon Redshift:** The ALTER TABLE ALTER DISTKEY command for tables with a sort key now performs an inline sort\.
+Therefore, running VACUUM afterwards is no longer required\.

+**Fixes**
++ For some queries that contain an outer join, Redshift would return "ERROR: failed to build any 3\-way joins"\.
+This issue is now addressed\.
++ The metrics WLMQueriesCompletedPerSecond and WLMQueryDuration were incorrectly reported when the Query Priorities feature was enabled\.
+This is now resolved\.

+## Versions 1\.0\.9459, 1\.0\.9734, 1\.0\.9761, 1\.0\.9865, 1\.0\.9867, or 1\.0\.9871<a name="rs-mgmt-cluster-version-notes-109459"></a><a name="rs-mgmt-cluster-version-notes-109459"></a>

+Time period: August 22–September 19, 2019

+**Features and Improvements**
++ **Amazon Redshift:** Automatic Workload Management \(automatic WLM\) now supports query priorities, allowing users to prioritize query admission and resource allocation based on relative importance of workloads or user groups\.
++ **Amazon Redshift:** Performance improvement for queries with join operations when a table is broadcasted to all the compute nodes\.
++ **Redshift Spectrum:** Updated syntax for GRANT and REVOKE statements on external AWS Lake Formation tables that specify a column list\.

+**Fixes**
++ Fix for an error when a query uses window functions with a PARTITION BY clause that specifies over 100 columns\.

 ## Version 1\.0\.9003 or 1\.0\.9041<a name="rs-mgmt-cluster-version-notes-109003"></a><a name="rs-mgmt-cluster-version-notes-109003"></a>

 Time period: July 31–August 22, 2019